Automattic/wp-calypso/packages/composite-checkout/README.md

 - `previousTransactionStatus: `[`TransactionStatus.`](#TransactionStatus).
 The last status of the transaction.
 - `transactionError: string | null`.
 The most recent error message encountered by the transaction if its status is [`.ERROR`](#TransactionStatus).
 - `transactionRedirectUrl: string | null`.
 The redirect url to use if the transaction status is [`.REDIRECTING`](#TransactionStatus).
 - `transactionLastResponse: object | null`.
-The most recent full response object as returned by the transaction's endpoint and passed to `setTransactionAuthorizing` or `setTransactionComplete`.
+The most recent full response object as returned by the transaction's endpoint and passed to `setTransactionComplete`.
 - `resetTransaction: () => void`.
 Function to change the transaction status to [`.NOT_STARTED`](#TransactionStatus).
 - `setTransactionComplete: ( object ) => void`.
 Function to change the transaction status to [`.COMPLETE`](#TransactionStatus) and save the response object in `transactionLastResponse`.
 - `setTransactionError: ( string ) => void`.
 Function to change the transaction status to [`.ERROR`](#TransactionStatus) and save the error in `transactionError`.
 - `setTransactionPending: () => void`.
 Function to change the transaction status to [`.PENDING`](#TransactionStatus).
 - `setTransactionRedirecting: ( string ) => void`.
 Function to change the transaction status to [`.REDIRECTING`](#TransactionStatus) and save the redirect URL in `transactionRedirectUrl`.
-- `setTransactionAuthorizing: ( object ) => void`.
-Function to change the transaction status to [`.AUTHORIZING`](#TransactionStatus) and save the response object in `transactionLastResponse`.

 ## FAQ